-The interconnect provides communication between all XCores on the chip (or system if there is more than one chip).
-In conjunction with simple programs, it can also be used to support access to the memory on any XCore from any other XCore, and to allow any XCore to initiate programs on any other XCore.
+The interconnect provides communication between all xCORE Tiles on the chip (or system if there is more than one chip).
+In conjunction with simple programs, it can also be used to support access to the memory on any xCORE Tile from any other xCORE Tile, and to allow any xCORE Tile to initiate programs on any other xCORE Tile.

-The interface between an XCore and the interconnect is a group of XMOS Links which carry control tokens and data tokens.
+The interface between an xCORE Tile and the interconnect is a group of xConnect Links which carry control tokens and data tokens.
 The data tokens are simply bytes of data; the control tokens are as follows.

 - Tokens 0-127 (Application tokens).
 These are intended for use by compilers or applications software to implement streamed, packetised and synchronised communications, to encode data-structures and to provide run-time type-checking of channel communications. - Tokens 128-191 (Special tokens) are architecturally defined and may be interpreted by hardware or software.
-They are used to give standard encodings of common data types and structures. - Tokens 192-223 (Privileged tokens) are architecturally defined and may be interpreted by hardware or privileged software.
+They are used to give standard encodings of common data types and structures. - ▶ Tokens 192-223 (Privileged tokens) are architecturally defined and may be interpreted by hardware or privileged software.
 They are used to perform system functions including hardware resource sharing, control, monitoring and debugging.
 An attempt to transfer one of these tokens to or from unprivileged software will cause an exception.

-• Tokens 224-255 (Hardware tokens) are only used by hardware; they control the physical operation of the link.
+Tokens 224-255 (Hardware tokens) are only used by hardware; they control the physical operation of the link.
 An attempt to transfer one of these tokens using an output instruction will cause an exception.

-The four XMOS Links from each XCore connect directly to an on-chip switch which provides non-blocking communication between the XCores.
-The switch also provides 16 off-chip XMOS Links allowing multiple XS1 chips to be combined in a system.
-The structure and performance of the XMOS Link connections in a system can be varied to meet the needs of applications.
+Four links connect each xCORE Tile directly to an on-chip switch which provides non-blocking communication between the xCORE Tiles.
+The switch also provides off-chip xConnect Links allowing multiple XS2 or XS1 chips to be combined in a system.
+The structure and performance of the xConnect Link connections in a system can be varied to meet the needs of applications.

-The links between XCores and switches and the XMOS Links can be partitioned into independent networks.
+The links between xCORE Tiles and switches and the xConnect Links can be partitioned into independent networks.
 This can be used, for example, to provide independent networks carrying long and short messages or to provide independent networks for control and data messages.

-Messages are routed through the XMOS Links using a message header which contains the number of the destination chip, the number of the destination processor and the number of a destination channel within the processor.
+Messages are routed to channel-ends on a specific processor through the xConnect Links using a message header which contains the number of the destination chip, the number of the destination processor and the number of a destination channelend within the processor.
 These can be encoded using either 24 bits (16 bits chip and processor address, 8 bits channel address) or 8 bits (3 bits chip and processor address, 5 bits channel address).

 Each switch has a configurable identifier and can also be configured to route messages according to the first component of each message header.
-It compares this bit-by-bit with its own switch identifier; if all bits match it then uses the second component to route the message to the destination XCore.
-Otherwise it uses the number of the first non-matching pair of bits to select an outgoing direction.
-The direction of each XMOS Link is set when the switch is configured and it is possible for several XMOS Links to share the same direction thereby providing several independent routes between the same two switches.
+It compares this bit-by-bit with its own switch identifier; if all bits match it then uses the second component to route the message to the destination xCORE Tile.
+If the bits do not match, then it uses the number of the first non-matching bit to select an outgoing direction.
+The direction of each xConnect Link is set when the switch is configured and it is possible for several xConnect Links to share the same direction thereby providing several independent routes between two switches.